-'fr': Natural Language Override indicating French 2042 'Rapport Mensuel': the job name in French 2043 2044 See the Protocol document [IPP-PRO] for a detailed example of the 'textWithLanguage' attribute syntax.
-2045 4.1.2 'name' 2046 This syntax type is used for user-friendly strings, such as a Printer name, that, for humans, are more 2047 meaningful than identifiers.
-Names are usually never translated from one natural language to another.
-2048 The 'name' attribute syntax is essentially the same as 'text', including the MANDATORYREQUIRED 2049 support of UTF-8 except that the sequence of characters is limited so that its encoded form 2050 SHALLMUST NOT exceed 255 (MAX) octets.
-2051 2052 Also like 'text', 'name' is really an abbreviated notation for either 'nameWithoutLanguage' or 2053 'nameWithLanguage'.
-That is, ; all IPP objects and clients MUST support both the 2054 'nameWithoutLanguage' and 'nameWithLanguage' attribute syntaxes.
-However, in actual usage and 2055 protocol execution, objects and clients accept and return only one of the two syntax per attribute.
-The 2056 syntax 'name' never appears "on-the-wire". all IPP objects and clients MUST support the notion of 'name' 2057 attributes using either the 'nameWithoutLanguage' or the 'nameWithLanguage' syntax during protocol 2058 execution.
-2059 Note: Only the 'text' and 'name' attribute syntaxes permit the Natural Language Override mechanism.
-2060 Some attributes are defined as 'type3 keyword | name'.
-These attributes support values that are either 2061 type3 keywords or names.
-This dual-syntax mechanism enables a site administrator to extend these 2062 attributes to legally include values that are locally defined by the site administrator.
-Such names are not 2063 registered with IANA.
-2064 4.1.2.1 'nameWithoutLanguage' 2065 The nameWithoutLanguage' syntax indicates a value that is sequence of zero or more characters so that 2066 its encoded form does not exceed 127-MAX octets.
-2067 4.1.2.2 'nameWithLanguage' 2068 applies to that name value and that name value alone.

-The 'nameWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a the natural language in force.
-The 'naturalLanguage' part explicitly identifies the natural language that
+- See the Protocol document [IPP-PRO] for a detailed example of the 'textWithLanguage' attribute syntax. - 1974 4.1.2 'name' - This syntax type is used for user-friendly strings, such as a Printer name, that, for humans, are more - meaningful than identifiers.
+Names are usually never translated from one natural language to another. - The 'name' attribute syntax is essentially the same as 'text', including the REQUIRED support of UTF-8 - except that the sequence of characters is limited so that its encoded form MUST NOT exceed 255 - 1979 (MAX) octets. - Also like 'text', 'name' is really an abbreviated notation for either 'nameWithoutLanguage' or - 'nameWithLanguage'.
+That is, all IPP objects and clients MUST support both the - 'nameWithoutLanguage' and 'nameWithLanguage' attribute syntaxes.
+However, in actual usage and - 1983 protocol execution, objects and clients accept and return only one of the two syntax per attribute.
+The - 1984 syntax 'name' never appears "on-the-wire". - Note: Only the 'text' and 'name' attribute syntaxes permit the Natural Language Override mechanism. - Some attributes are defined as 'type3 keyword | name'.
+These attributes support values that are either - type3 keywords or names.
+This dual-syntax mechanism enables a site administrator to extend these - attributes to legally include values that are locally defined by the site administrator.
+Such names are not - 1989 registered with IANA. - 1990 4.1.2.1 'nameWithoutLanguage' - The nameWithoutLanguage' syntax indicates a value that is sequence of zero or more characters so that - its encoded form does not exceed MAX octets. - 1993 4.1.2.2 'nameWithLanguage' - The 'nameWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a - 'nameWithoutLanguage' part plus an additional 'naturalLanguage' (see section 4.1.8) part that overrides - the natural language in force.
+The 'naturalLanguage' part explicitly identifies the natural language that - applies to that name value and that name value alone. - The 'nameWithLanguage' attribute syntax behaves the same as the 'textWithLanguage' syntax.
+If a name - is in a language that is different than the rest of the object or operation, then this 'nameWithLanguage' - syntax is used rather than the generic 'nameWithoutLanguage' syntax.